Asian shares decline amid omicron, Fed, Ukraine jitters

 On Tuesday, American Express, Johnson & Johnson, and Microsoft report results.
 Boeing and Tesla report their results on Wednesday.
 McDonald’s, Southwest Airlines and Apple report results on Thursday.

-In energy trading, benchmark U.S. crude added 38 cents to $83.69 a barrel in electronic trading on the New York Mercantile Exchange.
-It tumbled $1.83 to $85.31 on Monday.
-Brent crude, the international standard, rose 52 cents to $86.79 a barrel.
+In energy trading, benchmark U.S. crude added 58 cents to $83.89 a barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the international standard, rose 76 cents to $87.03 a barrel.

 AP Business Writers Damian J. Troise and Alex Veiga contributed.